manupadillaph/plutus-equality-values-testsuite/README.md

 The first method in that list was using serializeData, and as you can see, it failed when comparing values that were not normalized.
 However, the other methods did not fail.

-Then I evaluated all of them in 40 different cases.
+Then I evaluated all of them in 40 different cases on-chain.
 Each case is creating a value with an increment on one NFT up to 40.
 The assets come from 8 different collections (different currency symbols), with 5 in each collection.

 So cases 1 to 5 are using values with 1 to 5 NFT from the same currency symbol.
 Cases 6 to 10 are from a second collection and so on.